fracai/zfs-rollup/README.md

 ## TM Snap
 See also README-tmsnap

-This is a script to be run on a Mac OS X machine.
+This is a script to be run on a macOS machine.
 It will scan the system.log and act on messages from "backupd" to create a new snapshot on a FreeNAS machine that is providing the TimeMachine target.

 It is not uncommon for TimeMachine to corrupt the TimeMachine volume sparsebundle, especially when connected over a wireless network.
 Corruption